faizalrf/documentation/streaming-mariadb-backlup.md

 sys	0m37.987s
 ```

-The compressed backup took slightly longer to complete vs the full uncomoressed backup, the main reason is multiple streams writing reading from and writing to the same storage.
-This can be helped greatly if we have a dedicated backup storage.
-The best part is the backup size, as it's comoressed, it takes a lot less storage, 19GB vs 43GB for the uncompressed backup.
+The compressed backup took slightly longer to complete vs. the full uncompressed backup.
+The main reason is multiple streams of writing, reading from, and writing to the same storage.
+The slow performance can be fixed if we have  dedicated backup storage.
+The best part is the backup size.
+As it's compressed, it takes a lot less storage, 19GB vs. 43GB for the uncompressed backup.

 ```
 [shell] du -h /backup